-New outbreaks of zoonotic disease continue to occur as the human-animal interface grows.
+New outbreaks of zoonotic diseases continue to occur as the human-animal interface grows.
 Destruction of animal habitat and human population sprawl increases contact between humans and animals.
-Human can be exposed to new, unexpected zoonotic diseases or re-emerging previous diseases.
+Humans can be exposed to new, unexpected zoonotic diseases or re-emerging previous diseases.

 Zoonoses that were previously limited to certain geographical locations can spread due to globalization of markets and increased worldwide travel.

-The host species for Ebola virus is thought to be bats, although this has not been proven.
+The host species for the Ebola virus are thought to be bats, although this has not been proven.
 Ebola is highly contagious, and exposure to the virus most often occurs through direct contact with the blood or bodily fluids of an infected patient.
-It can also occur through direct contact with an infected patient’s objects, such as bed sheets, syringes, or clothes.
+It can also occur through direct contact with an infected patient’s objects, such as bedsheets, syringes, or clothes.

 Although much less common, the virus can also be transmitted to humans through contact with bats or by handling contaminated meat from wild animals.
-Symptoms of Ebola typically appear 21 days after exposure and include fever, headaches, diarrhea, and bleeding.
+The symptoms of Ebola typically appear 21 days after exposure and include fever, headaches, diarrhea, and bleeding.

 In 2014, West Africa experienced the largest Ebola outbreak of all time.
 Due to it’s highly contagious nature, transmission of the virus quickly spread to areas of Liberia, Sierra Leone, and Guinea.

 In total, there were about 26,000 cases of Ebola and nearly10,000 deaths in those three countries over a 1-year period.
 The 2014 outbreak was particularly serious because it affected urbanized areas, whereas previous outbreaks occurred in remote villages that were easier to contain.